-3.1 The partial review of the Core Strategy will be supported and informed by new evidence and a refresh of existing technical studies.
-This work will be in conformity with national planning policy and guidance.
-It will also take account of relevant existing technical evidence that is available across north east Surrey and south west London.
+3.1 The partial review of the Core Strategy is supported and informed by new evidence and a refresh of existing technical studies.
+This work conforms to national planning policy and guidance.
+It also takes account of relevant existing technical evidence that is available across north east Surrey and south west London.